Minnesota Addendum

 Minnesota employees who are victims of domestic abuse, sexual assault, stalking or harassment, may take unpaid time off from work to seek a harassment or domestic violence restraining order, receive an order for protection from a court, or obtain other related assistance.
 Employees may use sick leave to provide or receive assistance because of sexual assault, domestic abuse, harassment, or stalking.

-Employees must provide the University of Denver at least 48 hours advance notice of the need to take time off under this policy, if practicable.
+Employees must provide University of Denver at least 48 hours advance notice of the need to take time off under this policy, if practicable.
 If advance notice is not practical, employees must provide notice as soon as practical.
-The University of Denver may request reasonable documentation of the need for such leave.
+University of Denver may request reasonable documentation of the need for such leave.

-The University of Denver will treat all information related to an employee’s leave pursuant to this policy as confidential.
-The University of Denver will not discharge, discipline, threaten, otherwise discriminate against, or penalize an employee regarding the employee's compensation, terms, conditions, location, or privileges of employment for requesting or taking leave in compliance with this policy.
+University of Denver will treat all information related to an employee’s leave pursuant to this policy as confidential.
+University of Denver will not discharge, discipline, threaten, otherwise discriminate against, or penalize an employee regarding the employee's compensation, terms, conditions, location, or privileges of employment for requesting or taking leave in compliance with this policy.
 Employees may use available vacation and/or paid sick leave during otherwise unpaid time off taken under this policy.

 Jury Duty Leave

 Employees should notify their supervisor of the need for time off for jury duty as soon as possible after receiving a notice or summons from the court.
-The University of Denver may require employees to provide proof of jury duty service to the extent authorized by law.
-The University of Denver will not deprive employees of employment or threaten or otherwise coerce employees because the employee receives a summons, responds to such summons, or serves as a juror or attends court for prospective jury service.
+University of Denver may require employees to provide proof of jury duty service to the extent authorized by law.
+University of Denver will not deprive employees of employment or threaten or otherwise coerce employees because the employee receives a summons, responds to such summons, or serves as a juror or attends court for prospective jury service.

 Meal and Rest Breaks

 Non-exempt Minnesota employees who work at least eight hours in their workday are entitled and expected to take an unpaid, off-duty, 30-minute meal break.
 Employees will be relieved of all duties for the full meal break and are free to leave the premises during that time.
-Failure to take full meal breaks is a violation of the University of Denver policy, which may subject employees to discipline, possibly including termination of employment.
+Failure to take full meal breaks is a violation of University of Denver policy, which may subject employees to discipline, possibly including termination of employment.
 Non-exempt Minnesota employees are allowed reasonable time for every four consecutive work hours to use the restroom.

 Military Death/Injury Leave

 Pursuant to the Families of Mobilized Military Members Law, Minnesota employees may take up to 10 days of unpaid bereavement leave when their immediate family member (e.g. parent, child, grandparents, siblings, or spouse) has been injured or killed while engaged in active military service.
-While leave under this policy is unpaid, the salaries of exempt salaried employees will not be reduced for any week in which the employee works and also misses time pursuant to this policy.

-Employees must provide the University of Denver reasonable advance notice of the need for leave under this policy.
-The University of Denver may request reasonable documentation reflecting the need for such leave, to the extent authorized by law.
-Employees may use available vacation and/or paid sick leave during unpaid time off taken under this policy, however, the length of unpaid time off provided herein will not be reduced by any period of paid leave provided by the University of Denver, if any.
+Employees must provide University of Denver reasonable advance notice of the need for leave under this policy.
+University of Denver may request reasonable documentation reflecting the need for such leave, to the extent authorized by law.
+Employees may use available vacation and/or paid sick leave during unpaid time off taken under this policy, however, the length of unpaid time off provided herein will not be reduced by any period of paid leave provided by University of Denver, if any.

 Protected Activity